-You'll need to know how to export Chrome bookmarks if you're switching from Chrome to another browser.
-Otherwise, you'll have to visit all those saved sites in your new browser and bookmark them all over again, which is nobody's idea of fun.
+Knowing how to export Chrome bookmarks is important if you're switching from Chrome to another browser.
+Otherwise, you'll have to visit all those saved sites in your new browser and bookmark them all over again, which can be frustrating.

-Luckily, it's not difficult to export your Chrome bookmarks to another web browser, such as Mozilla Firefox or Microsoft Edge, so that all your saved sites are transferred and ready to access.
+Thankfully, it's not difficult to export your Chrome bookmarks to another web browser, such as Mozilla Firefox or Microsoft Edge.
+You can have all your saved sites transferred and ready to access whenever you need them.

 How to export Chrome bookmarks to Firefox and Edge

 1. Open the Chrome desktop browser and click the three-dot menu button in the top-right corner.
 Move your mouse down to Bookmarks and select “Bookmark manager” from the side menu.

 You can also open the Chrome Bookmark manager by pressing Ctrl+Shift+O on your keyboard.

 2. When the Bookmark manager opens, click the three-dot button in the top-right corner and choose “Export bookmarks.”

 3. This will open a Save As box that lets you export your Chrome bookmarks as an HTML file.
 By default, this is named “bookmarks [today’s date],” but you can rename it if you want.